-As a versatile musician, Erik K. Gustafson (born 1972) has remained active in the greater Boston area.
-Currently serving as Composer-in-Residence for Old South Church in Boston, Erik has also enjoyed numerous performances as pianist and choral singer.
-Known principally as an “accomplished” composer, Erik has had several commissions and requests for new music.
-Both within the sacred and secular realms, these requests for new music have involved jazz as well as classical and even cross-over pieces.
-In general, Erik’s music has ranged from solo piano and organ pieces to art songs and hymns to choral pieces with brass and larger ensemble accompaniment.
+Active in the greater Boston area, Erik Gustafson (born 1972) has continued to pursue several musical endeavors while serving local community.
+Besides singing, playing the piano, and writing music in connection with his home church: Old South Church in Boston, Erik has welcomed serving as a pianist for Brigham and Women’s Hospital and Tufts Medical Center.
+Known mainly as an “accomplished” composer, Erik has had several commissions and requests for new music.
+Both sacred and secular, these requests for new music have involved jazz-style as well as classical and even cross-over pieces.

-Having earned his degrees in music from Harvard College and from Indiana University, School of Music (Bloomington), Erik has aspired to life-long learning.
-Having enjoyed studies with Alice Parker, Erik has attended courses at Harvard Divinity School and Hebrew College.
-He has also completed two residencies as Composer Fellow at the Virginia Center for the Creative Arts (VCCA).
+Having earned degrees in music from Harvard College and from Indiana University, School of Music (Bloomington), Erik has also aspired to life-long learning.
+Having enjoyed studies with Alice Parker, Erik has audited courses at Harvard Divinity School and Hebrew College.
+Erik has also completed two residencies as Composer Fellow at the Virginia Center for the Creative Arts (VCCA) in 2012 and 2016.